Dominion of India

 Sardar Patel (centre) leaving the Durbar Hall in Jaipur after the inauguration of the Rajasthan Union in 1949.
 On the right is Man Singh II, the Maharaja of Jaipur and the first Rajpramukh of the Union; on the left is the Maharaja of Kotah

-Two matters had been left unsettled from the Raj years: the integration of the princely states and the drawing up of a constitution and were addressed in that order.
+Two matters had been left unsettled from the Raj years: the integration of the princely states and the drawing up of a constitution, and they were addressed in that order.

 There were 362 princely states in India.[g]
 The premier 21-gun salute state of Hyderabad had an area of 200,000 km2 (77,000 sq mi).
 Its population was 17 million.[40]
 At the other end of the spectrum, some two hundred states had an area of less than 25 km2 (10 sq mi).[41][42]
 The British had revoked their treaty rights and advised them to join in a political union with India or Pakistan.[40]
 For a short time, the Nawab of Bhopal and some British political agents attempted to form a third "political force," but the princes were unable to trust each other.[40]
 By 15 August, all but three had acceded.[40]